|

 "You," said Wolfram.
 He smiled.
 "Oh, don't worry,

-I don't intend to ride youyou are not my type.
+I'm not planning to ride youyou're not my type.
 No. I have

 a customer who wants you."